zjcch7/SVG-Turorial/Getting Started.md

 For all your SVG images, once you have opened you text editor, go ahead create a new file and save it as _name_.html.
 This will save it as a browser link.
 By doing this, it will highlight keywords and make it easier for you to type your code when making your graphics.

+### Things You Can Do
+When making SVG graphics, you have control of everything.
+The color, shape, border/no border, border color.
+It is all customizable.

 When you are ready, select a shape and begin.

 ### Select A Shape